maxnyla/K9Kit/README.md

 - [Techsini](https://techsini.com/multi-mockup/index.php) - Responsive website mockup image generator.

-- [Guager](https://gauger.io/fonticon/) - This was used to create the favicon for the website.
+- [Gauger](https://gauger.io/fonticon/) - This was used to create the favicon for the website.

-- [W3C Markup Validation Service](https://validator.w3.org/) - This was used to check for errors in the HTML and CSS code (More detail in the Testing section).

-- [JSHint](https://jshint.com/) - This was used to check for errors in the JavaScript and jQuery code (More detail in the Testing section).

-- [PEP8 online](http://pep8online.com/) -This was used to check that the Python code complied with formatting standards.

 [Back to Table of Contents](#home)